ioccc-src/winner/next/guidelines.md

 time of day during a leap-second where the value in seconds after the minute mark is 60.

-The "**how to build**" process (via the `Makefile` or otherwise) should not be used to try and get around the size limit.
+The `Makefile` should not be used to try and get around the size limit.
 It is one thing to make use of a several `-D`s on the compile line to help out, but it is quite another to use many bytes of `-D`s in order to try and squeeze the source under the size limit.

 Your source code, post-pre-processing, should not exceed the size of [Microsoft Windows](https://en.wikipedia.org/wiki/Microsoft_Windows). :-)